mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 #### Natural Recovery/Medical Assistance (Varies by damage type)

 After all other options have been used, if injury remains, it’s all about rest and possibly some help from a trained medical professional (or just your team medic).
 Rest is simply defined as not engaging in any strenuous physical or mental activity—essentially, anything that involves a dice roll would break your rest.
 Medical attention offers a bonus to the recovery roll.
-If any person trained in Biotech is watching over the character for at least half of their rest period, the wounded individual gains 2 Bonus Effect to the healing tests defined below.
+If any person trained in Medicine is watching over the character for at least half of their rest period, the wounded individual gains 2 Bonus Effect to the healing tests defined below.

 To heal Physical Damage, roll `Stamina (1)` once per day.
 Each Effect heals 3 points of Physical Damage after that day of rest.